Cahuapanan languages

 The Cahuapanan languages are a language family spoken in the Amazon basin of northern Peru.
 They include two languages, Chayahuita and Jebero, which are spoken by more than 11,300 people.
 Chayahuita is spoken by most of that number, but Jebero is almost extinct.

 Language contact

-Jolkesky (2016) notes that there are lexical similarities with the Kechua, Arawak, Kandoshi, Pukina, and Karib language families due to contact.
+Jolkesky (2016) notes that there are lexical similarities with the Quechuan, Arawakan, Candoshi-Shapra, Puquina, and Cariban language families due to contact.